Ferrari 599: 599 GTZ Nibbio Zagato

 The Zagato 599 GTZ Nibbio was introduced in 2007 by Zagato and is based on the Ferrari 599 GTB.
 It was limited to only nine units worldwide, seven of which were built with the F1 automated manual transmission and two with the 6-speed manual.
 Two of the cars with the F1 automated manual transmission are spyders.
-The manual coupe car, painted dark blue with a white top half, was listed for sale in December 2018 for US$1.495 million at Tomini Classics in Dubai.
+The manual coupé car, painted dark blue with a white top half, was listed for sale in December 2018 for US$1.495 million at Tomini Classics in Dubai.
 The design of the GTZ Nibbio is inspired by various coachbuilt sports from the 1950s and 1960s.